Road infrastructure in Canberra: Route numbers

 The ACT generally does not number its highway and freeway grade roads; those that are numbered, are interstate highways and their connecting roads.
-The ACT is preparing to introduce the NSW alpha-numeric route system for these thoroughfares.
-The new system will be implemented in 2013 at the same time as NSW completes its own transition to alphanumeric numbering.
+The ACT has introduced the NSW alpha-numeric route system for these thoroughfares.
+The new system was implemented in 2013 at the same time as NSW completed its own transition to alphanumeric numbering.

 Road hierarchy

 The ACT classifies its roads into four groups, depending on its physical properties and role within the road network:

 Arterial roads

 These roads serve long distance travellers within or between districts, and support large volumes of traffic.
 They may be limited access, or controlled-access.
 A small number of these roads have relatively high levels of property access due to city design requirements at the time.

 Major collector roads

 These roads serve local area traffic distributing to or from minor collector roads, and also link to the arterial network.
 Well designed property access is permissible.